-The Quik-Lok® Blade Clamp can be used with all 13mm (1/2") shank universal Sawzall® blades.
-Use MILWAUKEE High Performance Super Sawzall® blades for best performance.
+The Quik-Lok® Blade Clamp can be used with all 1/2" shank universal Hackzall® and Sawzall® blades.
+Use MILWAUKEE® blades for best performance.
 When selecting a blade, choose the right type and length.
 Many types of blades are available for a variety of applications: cutting metal, wood, nail-embedded wood, scroll cutting, roughing-in, and contours.

 Many lengths are also available.
-Choose a length long enough to extend beyond the shoe and your ork throughout the stroke.
-Do not use blades less than 102mm (4") long since they won't extend beyond the shoe throughout the stroke.
+Choose a length long enough to extend beyond the shoe and your work throughout the stroke.
+Do not use blades less than 88.9 mm long since they won't extend beyondthe shoe throughout the stroke.
+For best performance and longest life, see your MILWAUKEE® Electric Tool catalog or go online to www.milwaukeetool.com.au to select the best blade for the job.